MuonColliderSoft/mucoll-spack/README.md

 # [Spack](https://github.com/spack/spack) package repository for Muon Collider software stack

+### Note: the main branch is now used for the 3.x release series.

 This repository holds a set of Spack recipes for Muon Collider software (under namespace `mucoll`) based on [Key4hep](https://key4hep.github.io/key4hep-doc/) stack.
 It is built on top of the key4hep-dev-external environment from the [key4hep-stack](https://github.com/key4hep/key4hep-spack) repository, which is required for installation.

 After installing [Spack](https://github.com/key4hep/spack) and downloading the [key4hep-spack](https://github.com/key4hep/key4hep-spack) and [mucoll-spack](https://github.com/MuonColliderSoft/mucoll-spack) repositories, the whole software stack can be installed using the following commands: